theNewDynamic/thenewdynamic.org/_drafts/september-the-new-dynamic-meetup-demo-forestry-io-cms-for-jekyll-and-hugo-static-sites.md

 Location:

-**Vector Media Group&nbsp;**
+**Vector Media Group**
-<br>18 West 21st St, 8th Floor&nbsp;
+<br>18 West 21st St, 8th Floor
 <br>New York, NY 10010

 ---

-O'Reilly's Velocity Conference is coming to NYC this September and should be of interest to many members.&nbsp;
+O'Reilly's Velocity Conference is coming to NYC this September and should be of interest to many members.

-Use discount code PCND and get 20% off passes: &nbsp;
+Use discount code PCND and get 20% off passes:

 http://conferences.oreilly.com/velocity/devops-web-performance-ny